ansman58/solutions/backend.md

 Backend API Design and Security Practices in Node.js with Express:

-1. **Authentication Route**: I'd create an `/auth/login` route that accepts email and password in the request body and validate using zod.
+1. **Authentication Route**:
+- I'd create an `/auth/login` route that accepts email and password in the request body.
+- Validate the request using Zod schema
+- Implement rate limiting using express-rate-limit
+- Query the database to find the user by email
+- Compare the provided password with the hashed password stored in the database using bcrypt.compare()
+- Generate a JWT token and return it in the response

 ```javascript
 import { z } from 'zod';
 import rateLimit from 'express-rate-limit';